 According to Global Market Insights, Inc., the construction equipment aftermarket is projected to exceed $30 billion by 2027.
 In other words, providers of parts and services can generate substantial additional revenue.
 Telematics data can drive a steady stream of maintenance and repair business.

-In iOn, OEMs and dealers can also view diagnostic trouble codes (DTC) reported by a vehicle’s onboard diagnostic system and configure fault alerts that notify them, and the customer, when a fault is reported.
+In the CalAmp application, OEMs and dealers can also view diagnostic trouble codes (DTC) reported by a vehicle’s onboard diagnostic system and configure fault alerts that notify them, and the customer, when a fault is reported.
 Fault alerts allow service teams to immediately reach out to the customer to schedule service.
 Prompt response to fault codes minimizes equipment downtime and helps customers avoid more expensive repairs down the road.

 2. Informing asset replacement schedules